SalmonCobra/Minimal-Instruction-Set-Computing-Engine/README.md

 # MISC
 MISC (Minimal Instruction Set Computing) is a simple project simply for the enjoyment of computer science!
 Its a light CPU Emulator of my own architecture "very" lightly based on RISC.
 It is in very ealy stages of development so bare with me as I am only a Beginner/Intermediate programmer :).

-MISK Emulator was also designed to be very configurable!
+MISC Emulator was also designed to be very configurable!
 Edit `"config.conf"` to configure the program :D.

 I hope you enjoy this project and feel free to collaberate and share your creations!